PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 normalization loop, surrounding calls, dependency, public API, or TensorFlow behavior.
 Keep the direct result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Gate-layout result propagation implementation checkpoint

+`run_gate_layout()` now returns the ordered tuple already produced by `run_recovery_invocations()`.
+The lowerer helper returns that tuple with the same `Tuple[Dict[str, int], ...]` contract, and the reduced direct invocation retains it as `_layout_opt_gate_layout_results`.

+The retained direct tuple remains unconsumed and observation-only.
+Full and reduced child selection, child order, the shared `ModelIRPassStateScope`, the argument-free full-policy attention callback, reduced direct arguments, SA/PA-MirrorPad predecessor, normalization-loop successor, dependencies, public API, and TensorFlow behavior are unchanged.

+The first focused implementation run reported `335 passed, 3 failed in 18.27s`.
+All three failures were stale structural assertions that still required the helper/direct calls to discard results as `Expr` statements; no production behavior failure was found.
+Those contracts now require the typed helper `Return` and the selected direct `Assign`.

+Corrected implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.57s`
+- gate orchestration, full attention callback, reduced direct boundary, SA/PA-MirrorPad owner, callback composition, architecture, and pass- efficiency coverage: `338 passed in 20.10s`
+- 95 branch-changed test files: `1635 passed in 30.60s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, orchestration, and changed-suite checks; this observation-only propagation does not claim a new model-corpus run.
+At resume, inventory the next raw pass-result boundary before selecting a new target.
+Commit and push only; do not create, reopen, or update a pull request.